What is Electricity?

 Water and wind are used in dams and windmills to power turbines that create heat and electricity.

-The sun's rays are harnessed by photovoltaic panels that allow electrons to move freely among them, eventually meeting a circuit wire and converting into electricity.
+The sun's rays are harnessed by photovoltaic panels that allow electrons to move freely among them, eventually meeting a circuit wire and converting the reaction into electricity.

 Energy Creation & Distribution Process